 Keep in mind that most Tax Court cases are resolved, usually during the Branerton Conference, or settled on or before the trial date, e.g. cases that are fully stipulated and are then sent to a judge (Rule 122 Cases).
 And numerous small cases get resolved administratively with the use of the electronic filing system whereby the Court can manage and give notice of dispositions online.

-But should the case proceed to trial then the USTCP may need to litigate.
+But should the case proceed to trial then the USTCP will need to litigate.
 Knowing how to litigate becomes very important.
 Not knowing how is the reason why so many tax practitioners who hold the USTCP designation do nothing more than put it in their resume, or use it as a vicarious club when dealing with IRS examiners or appeals officers.
-And, although there are some USTCPs who are actively filing "s"-cases, few will ever file a regular case that could go to trial because they lack the confidence and the skills to litigate (especially where the tax liability is a big number).
+And, although there are some USTCPs who are actively filing "s"-cases, few will ever file a regular case of substantial tax liability that could go to trial because they lack the confidence and the skills to litigate (especially where the tax liability happens to be a big number).

-On the other hand, TLI graduates are involved in litigation of six- and seven-figure cases that are designated for trial.
-They are prepared for and confident in their litigation skills and therefore stand a good chance to settle under the best of terms for their clients.
-Consequently, they are receiving higher fees for their service and are sought after by other determined taxpayers and attorneys, especially where they have the added support from a litigation advisory team such as U.S. Tax Court Litigators.org.
+On the other hand, TLI graduates have resolved six- and seven-figure liability cases that were designated for trial.
+They are prepared for, and confident in their litigation skills, and therefore stand a good chance to settle under the best of terms for their clients.
+Consequently, they are receiving higher fees for their service and are sought after by determined taxpayers and attorneys, especially where they have the added support from a litigation advisory group such as U.S. Tax Court Litigators.org.

 If you are thinking about applying to become a United States Tax Court Practitioner then contact us.
 We're very generous with our time because we have a vested interest in putting qualified tax litigators in the U.S. Tax Court.
 We want to see more USTCPs with good trial and settlement skills and sound knowledge of the Rules.
 And so does the Court!
 We'll share with you all that we can to help you get the most out of your training at TLI.

-But no worries, if you can't enroll any of the dial-in sessions then there's always the 8-Week Remote Tax Bar Review that runs 8 weekends - every Saturday, September 11, 2021 thru October 30, 2021.
-Next year's guest speaker is Harvard Law School Professor Keith Fogg who will discuss notable tax court cases decided during 2018 -2021.
+But no worries, if you can't enroll in any of the dial-in sessions or take our extended program then there's always the 8-Week Tax Court Bar Review with Judge Dean and Professor Larson that runs for eight Saturdays - September 11, 2021 thru October 30, 2021.
+The guest speaker will be Harvard Law School Professor Keith Fogg who will discuss tax court procedures and recent tax controversies that rendered noteworthy decisions.

 - walk you through old exam questions,